 Overview

-Hybrid Equations of State & Phase Transition
+Hybrid Equations of State and Phase Transition

 The pressure–energy density (P–ε) relation defines the macroscopic stiffness of matter and governs the overall structure and stability of compact stars.
 For hadronic matter, the pressure increases steadily with energy density, reflecting the growing resistance to compression.
 As the phase transition to quark matter begins, the curve softens— its slope decreases—indicating a temporary loss of stiffness.
 When the transition is strong, this discontinuity can produce an unstable region in the mass–radius sequence, eventually leading to the formation of a re-stabilised hybrid branch.
 This so-called twin-star behaviour illustrates how small changes in the microphysics of the equation of state can give rise to two classes of stars with similar masses but markedly different radii.

-TOV Modelling, Twin-Star Behaviour & Mass–Radius Sequences
+TOV Modelling, Twin-Star Behaviour and Mass–Radius Sequences

 In the generated models, the onset of instability corresponds to the softening visible in the pressure–energy density relation, while re-stabilisation coincides with the quark-matter branch becoming sufficiently stiff.
 The mass–radius diagram therefore encodes the entire transition sequence, providing direct visual evidence of the hybrid star phenomenon that underlies potential multi-branch populations detectable by next-generation gravitational-wave observatories.